 Have some free time to spend between checkout from your Airbnb and your train?
 Finding an affordable luggage storage Chicago Union Station facilities is a great way to get rid of your bulky bags and enjoy your day hands-free.

-Where to store luggage in Chicago?
+Places to store luggage in Chicago

 Chicago is a wonderful metropolitan Midwest city.
 It offers beautiful landscapes, charming waterfront areas, lovely neighborhoods with stunning architecture, and cafes to chill out and relax!
 There is a lot to do whether you are staying for a couple of days or a few hours.